2023: Niger Delta group seeks legislation on power rotation

 The coordinator also revealed that some political parties, like the Peoples Democratic Party (PDP), have had zoning in its internal agreement adding that the measure had to a large extent boosted the party’s internal democracy.

-According to him, the PDP zoning module in the last general election to a large extent helped reduce internal political crises that in time past bedevilled the party.
+According to him, the PDP zoning module in the last general election to a large extent helped reduce internal political crises that in time past bedeviled the party .

 He appealed to members of the PDP, particularly those from the northern part of the country, to always embrace zoning irrespective of political interests.